bestia-dev/tutorials_rust_wasm/README.md

 - can work offline,
 - can install as an "app"
 - execution is sand-boxed in the browser
 - no way to bring some malware (if the browser in not compromised)
+- stores text and section visibility in LocalStorage of the browser

 ## Change colors